Brprb08/orbital-control-simulator/README.md

 This is not a full n-body simulator.
 It does not attempt to model multi-body perturbations or full mission planning.

-It is also not a game.
 The focus is on experimentation and understanding orbital behavior.

 ---